-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide incidents each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s most often connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 - No home should be without a reliable, tested CO2 detector.
 You can call Levy & Son Service Experts to purchase one today.